o-ran-sc/archived-portal-ric-dashboard/webapp-backend/README.md

 # RIC Dashboard Web Application Backend

+The RIC Dashboard back-end integrates ONAP-Portal-SDK libraries to support single-sign-on (SSO) to this application from the ONAP Portal UI.
+The SSO feature can be disabled by running the back-end as a development server.

-## Launch server
+## Launch regular server

-Run `mvn -Dspring.config.name=application-abc spring-boot:run` to run a server configured by the file 'application-abc.properties' in the local directory.
+This server requires several well-known properties files on the Java classpath.
+These steps are required:

+1. Check the set of properties files in the config folder, and create files from templates as needed.
+E.g., copy "key.properties.template" to "key.properties".
+2. Add the config folder to the Java classpath
+3a.
+Launch the server with this command-line invocation:

+    java -cp config:target/ric-dash-be-1.2.0-SNAPSHOT.jar \
+        -Dloader.main=org.oransc.ric.portal.dashboard.DashboardApplication \
+        org.springframework.boot.loader.PropertiesLauncher

+3b.
+To use the configuration in the "application-abc.properties" file, addd a
+    key-value pair for "spring.config.name" and launch with an invocation like this:

+    java -cp config:target/ric-dash-be-1.2.0-SNAPSHOT.jar \
+        -Dspring.config.name=application-abc \
+        -Dloader.main=org.oransc.ric.portal.dashboard.DashboardApplication \
+        org.springframework.boot.loader.PropertiesLauncher

-## Development server
+## Launch development server

-Set an environment variable via JVM argument "-Dorg.oransc.ric.portal.dashboard=mock" and run the JUnit test case DashboardServerTest for a development server to run standalone with mock configuration and data that simulates the behavior of remote endpoints.
+This back-end project can be configured to use local configuration and serve mock data that simulates the behavior of remote endpoints.
+These steps are required:

+1. Check the set of properties files in the config folder, and create files from templates as needed.
+E.g., copy "key.properties.template" to "key.properties".
+2. Add the config folder to the Java classpath
+3. Set an environment variable via JVM argument: "-Dorg.oransc.ric.portal.dashboard=mock"
+4. Run the JUnit test case DashboardServerTest

+All but the first step can be done with suitable configuration in Eclipse.

 ## Swagger API documentation